Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory

 The secular behavior of orbital elements is obtained by orbit averaging Eqs.~(\ref{dpdt})-(\ref{dwdt}).
 This yields

 which is the popular result by Peters~\cite{1964PhRv..136.1224P}.
 Here, $\langle \cdot \rangle$ denotes the orbit-averaging operation, which for a generic quantity $X$ is defined as

 where

 is the orbital period.
 Specifically, Peters' approach relies on two key choices: (i) adopting the Newtonian definitions of energy and angular momentum, and (ii) averaging the resulting equations over the orbital period.
-This averaging removes oscillatory behavior happening on the orbital timescale as well as radiation-reaction terms, which depend on odd powers of $c^{-1}$, from the expression of energy and angular momentum.
+Averaging removes the oscillatory variations occurring on the orbital timescale from the expressions for the energy, the angular momentum, and their corresponding fluxes.
 Consequently, $\omega$ remains fixed during the inspiral, and the usage of Newtonian definitions is justified.

 The orbit averaging approximation is valid whenever changes induced by radiation reaction are small over an orbital period.
 This requires the timescale \footnote{Note that this definition of the radiation reaction timescale is not unique, i.e. one could make other choices such as $\tau_{\rm rr} = e/|\dd e/\dd t|$ or $\tau_{\rm rr} = \omega_{\rm orb}/|\dd \omega_{\rm orb}/\dd t|$ where $\omega_{\rm orb}$ is the orbital frequency.
 We have checked that such alternative choices do not alter the final results of this work.}

 on which GW emission modifies the orbital parameters to be much longer than the orbital period, i.e., $\tau_{\rm orb} \ll \tau_{\rm rr}$.
 Additionally, the orbital period must be finite.
-As pointed out by some of us in Ref.~\cite{2023PhRvD.108l4055F}, Peters' equations predict that that $ e\to 1$ for all eccentric binaries as $t\to - \infty$, and consequently $\tau_{\rm orb} \to \infty$.
+As pointed out by some of us in Ref.~\cite{2023PhRvD.108l4055F}, Peters' equations predict that $ e\to 1$ for all eccentric binaries as $t\to - \infty$, and consequently $\tau_{\rm orb} \to \infty$.
 This invalidates the assumptions used to derive the equations themselves, leading to an incorrect evolution of the orbital elements.
-Finally, as noted in Ref. \cite{2023PhRvD.108l4055F}, the definition of the radiation-reaction timescale given in Eq. \ref{trr} is not unique.
+Finally, as noted in Ref. \cite{2023PhRvD.108l4055F}, the definition of the radiation-reaction timescale given in Eq. \eqref{trr} is not unique.
 In principle, it can be computed using different orbital elements and their respective time derivatives.
 While small differences may arise, there are no preferred parameters for defining $\tau_{\rm rr}$.
 We therefore choose to use the semi-latus rectum due to its straightforward interpretation.